Alex Dunne: 2025

 In February 2025, Dunne was confirmed to drive for Rodin Motorsport during the full 2025 Formula 2 season, partnering Amaury Cordeel.
 His first win of the season came in the Bahrain feature race, where he crossed the line more than eight seconds ahead of Luke Browning after starting from fourth.
 Two rounds later in Imola, he repeated the feat, this time winning from fifth on the grid.
 He left Imola in the championship lead, six points ahead of Browning.
 In Monaco, he took his first pole position in the series by 0.003 seconds over Victor Martins after colliding with Rafael Villagómez at Antony Noghès.
-In the feature race, he caused an 11-car pileup at Sainte Dévote after Martins overtook him off-the-line, for which he received a 10-place grid penalty.
-Dunne was Disqualified from the Austrian Grand Prix for a breach of the FIA Formula 2 Technical Regulations, specifically excessive front plank wear, with a maximum thickness of 3.37mm and 3.27mm at the periphery of two of the designated holes an error by Rodin.
-He was then finished second at Silverstone.
-He then took pole position at Spa Francorchamps and went on to win the feature race but was handed a post race 10 second penalty for failing to engage the start set-up procedure behind the safety car.
+In the feature race, he caused an 11-car pileup at Sainte Dévote after Martins overtook him off-the-line, for which he received a ten-place grid penalty.
+Following the Spielberg Feature Race, Dunne was disqualified after his car was found to have excessive front plank wear, in breach of the FIA Formula 2 Technical Regulations.
+He then finished second at Silverstone.
+He then took pole position at Spa Francorchamps and went on to win the feature race, but was handed a post-race ten-second penalty for failing to engage the start set-up procedure behind the safety car.
+Dunne would score three more podium finishes to end the season in fifth place in the drivers' standings.